bakpakin/Fennel/style.md

 without breaking backwards-compatibility than it is to add restrictions to existing code already in use.

-Any strings which have spaces in them must use `"this style"` notation.
-The `:shorthand` notation can be more convenient if not, especially for things like table fields.
-Most of the time if you should use the shorthand if you can, but for strings that are used for a kind of data which *could* include spaces but just happen not to, the longer style is better.
+While `:this-style` strings are the same as `"this-style"` to the compiler, they convey a different sense to the reader.
+Use `"quotation marks"` for strings whose contents are relevant.
+On the other hand, the `:colon-style` is better for strings that are used as opaque names; for instance, most table keys.
+Fennel doesn't have keywords like other lisps do, but strings serve the same purpose, which is why that syntax is used for them in that context.

 ### Specific Forms